braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze.md

 ---
 page_order: 0
 nav_title: Onboarding with Braze
-layout: user_guide
+layout: featured
-user_top_header: "Welcome to Braze!"
+guide_top_header: "Welcome to Braze!"
-user_top_text: "We’re happy you’re here!
+guide_top_text: "We’re happy you’re here!
 This section will help you and your developers/engineers get set up and ready to use Braze to create strong, lasting bonds between you and your customers!
-By now, you should have had some sort of kick-off communication with teams at Braze.
-This guide is tailored to both supplement fully-guided onboarding, as well as advise on onboarding actions you can take on your own."
+By now, you should have had some sort of kick-off communication with teams at Braze. <br> <br> This guide is tailored to both supplement fully-guided onboarding, as well as advise on onboarding actions you can take on your own."

-user_featured_title: "Popular Articles"
+guide_featured_title: "Section Articles"

-user_featured_list:
+guide_featured_list:
   - name: Terms to Know
     link: /docs/user_guide/onboarding_with_braze/terms_to_know/
     fa_icon: fas fa-sticky-note